-- Ask our relocation specialist to provide you with an explanation of our company’s process in handling extremely valuable items.
+- Ask our Moving and Storage Advocates to provide you with an explanation of our company’s process in handling extremely valuable items.

 - This is a confusing (but important) task, so be sure that you clearly understand the rules prior to load day.

 - Interstate Move: Any move that crosses state boundaries regardless of miles.

 - Intrastate Move: A move within the state.

 - Moving Counselor: A moving professional assigned by a moving company who provides guidance during the moving process.